 The ‘Instagrammable spot’ is on the south side of the Queensboro Bridge, right along the riverside.
 The tree tunnel here makes for really good compression shots.
 If you walk a little further north along the river though, (the right side of the bridge) there are significantly fewer people and you can get a beautiful frame of the bridge and sunset without your view being blocked!

 There are SO MANY spots in Central Park to see cherry blossoms!
 I didn’t realize how many locations I had pictured in my archives, but these have been amassed over the years.
-If you’re trying to hit a bunch of spots in a short period of time, having a strategy is crucial!
+If you’re trying to hit a bunch of spots in a short period, having a strategy is crucial!
 Cherry Hill is probably the most popular spot and for good reason.
 They get incredibly fluffy and the way they frame the San Remo building in the background, it looks like a floating castle in the sky!

 Other notable spots in Central Park include:

-The Brooklyn Botanic Garden is the reigning kwanzan cherry blossom champ.
-They have an esplanade dedicated to rows of these cherry trees that look so fluffy and beautiful!
+The Brooklyn Botanic Garden is the reigning Kwanzan/Kanzan cherry blossom champ.
+They have an esplanade dedicated to rows of cherry trees that look so fluffy and beautiful!
 There’s a bloom tracker on their website that allows you to watch the progress of their flowers blooming.
 They also host the annual Sakura Matsuri Cherry Blossom Festival during this time, which covers and educates how these beautiful flowers are intertwined with Japanese culture.

 If you can go during the week in the morning, it’s so quaint and peaceful.
 There aren’t that many people there which is a big departure from the weekends where it’s a mad house.
 It does cost money to go in, but there are discounts for both students and seniors.